Gain international experience

 The funding programme for the internationalisation of doctorates, postdoc phases and habilitations provides doctoral candidates with financial resources for their first international steps on their academic career path.
 Take the opportunity to gain international experience and sharpen your research profile.

-The Saxon Student Mobility Programme (SSMP) is aimed at Saxon students and enrolled doctoral candidates who are planning a semester abroad or to write their thesis in Chile, India, Taiwan, Vietnam, Uzbekistan or Mongolia.
+The Saxon Student Mobility Programme (SSMP) is aimed at Saxon students and enrolled doctoral candidates who are planning a semester abroad or a thesis in Chile, India, Taiwan, Vietnam, Uzbekistan or Mongolia, for example.

 The TU Bergakademie Freiberg is responsible for funding stays abroad in these countries.
 Please find more information here: SSMP Mongolia / Uzbekistan